Maintaining your rebrand: Why the least glamorous part of your rebrand is often the most enduring

 Your rebrand is complete, the employees trained and the signage installed, but the hard work doesn’t stop there.
 A maintenance programme is crucial to the ongoing success of a rebrand and is something that no company can afford to overlook.

-You wouldn’t spend thousands of pounds on a sparkling new kitchen and never clean it (or at least, pay someone to clean it for you).
-You wouldn’t buy a vroomy new car and then never get it serviced, letting it slowly fall to pieces.
+You wouldn’t spend thousands of pounds on a sparkling new kitchen and never clean it.
+You wouldn’t buy a top of the range new car and then never get it serviced, letting it slowly fall to pieces.
 You wouldn’t spend millions rebranding your business with a sexy new logo, strapline and mission statement, only to forget about it the minute the signage is installed.
 Oh, hang on a minute!
 It would seem that some companies do…

 Much emphasis has been put on rebranding choices and how the 2D logo manifests itself in the reality of 3D life.
 But what about the rest of the brand?
 Yes, a new logo may look pretty, but we all know that a brand is more than that.
 The brand is inevitably tied up in the human experience of the product or service:

 If the brilliant new e-reader in the pretty new packaging falls apart just after the warranty expires, then that’s your brand.